So it's another Supporters Trust?

 into the Trust's name, or you could sign over a proxy that allows us to represent you

-at an AGM.
-Contact treasurer@leytonorientfanstrust.com (remove the I-HATE-SPAM) if you want to talk about this some more.
+at an General Meeting.
+Contact treasurer@leytonorientfanstrust.com if you want to talk about this some more.

 What about the Supporters Club then?
 Are you trying to replace it?